atomify/atomify/readme.md

 ## API

-Just like its constituent pieces, atomify takes an `opts` object and a `callback` function.
+Just like its constituent pieces, atomify is a function that takes an `opts` object and a `callback` function.

 ### opts